 I mention World Anvil a lot.
 World Anvil is one of my favorite worldbuilding tools, and I think there’s a lot to love about it, but today I want to specifically review five of my favorite World Anvil features.
-(I wasn’t compensated in any way to write this article.
-I just really love this tool.)
+(I wasn’t originally compensated to write this article, but I’ve since become an affiliate for World Anvil and therefore receive a commission if you sign up for a paid subscription, at no additional cost to you.)
 Continue reading “World Anvil Review – My 5 Favorite Features”

 I talk a lot about worldbuilding, and today I want to share with you five tools that I’ve found helpful for organizing and inspiring my worldbuilding and that hopefully will be a help to you, too!